ChenxingWang93/learning-webgl/obsidian/Transformations/Clip space projection.md

 # 3D orthogonal

 When working in orthogonal 3D we can do exactly the same.
 The only difference is that the projection matrix to clip space is 4x4.
 For the `depth` we can use an arbitrary value: in the following example it will be `400px`.
+This means that the visible objects need to have a $Z$ between +400px and -400px to be visible (as this will be mapped to +1 and -1 in the $Z$ of the **clip space**).

 ```js
 function getClipSpaceMatrix4() {